alex-mccombie/resume_readme/README.md

 function DUPLICATE_COUNT(text){return [...new Set([...text.toLowerCase()].sort().filter((c,p,a)=>c===a[p-1]))].length}
 ```

-Clever like this allows you to write powerful one-liners.
+Clever code tricks like this allow you to write powerful one-liners.
-Avoid them - they are so clever they event defy understanding.
+They are so clever they event defy understanding.
+Avoid them.
-I’m impressed at the sheer work that one line can do, but I would refer to it as “write-only” code - because even if you can write it, no-one else can read it.
+I would refer this as “write-only” code - even if you can write it, no-one else will be able to read it.
-Apparently this one-liner is "a function that counts duplicate characters in a string."
+Hint - its "a function that counts duplicate characters in a string."

 My preferred solution would be more like:
 ```javascript